Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-Welcome To Radford Arboretum
+Welcome To Radford Park Arboretum

-Radford Arboretum is situated in what was the North Park of Radford House, now demolished, which was a grand Tudor building,the home of the Harris Family and their successors the Bulteels.
+Radford Park Arboretum is situated in what was the North Park of Radford House, now demolished, which was a grand Tudor building,the home of the Harris Family and their successors the Bulteels.
 In its day the House was one of the finest in England, frequented by Sir Francis Drake and Sir Walter Raleigh.
-Radford Park is now the property of Plymouth City Council and the trees and shrubs have been planted and maintained by volunteer members of Radford Heritage Group with the help of Plymouth City Council Officers.The first tree was planted in 1974 and in 1999 the Arboretum celebrated its 25th Anniversary with a commemorative book.
+Radford Park is now the property of Plymouth City Council and the trees and shrubs have been planted and maintained by Tree Wardens and volunteers with the help of Plymouth Tree Parnership, the BTCV, and Plymouth City Council.
+The first tree was planted in 1974 and in 1999 the Arboretum celebrated its 25th Anniversary with a commemorative book, now out of print.
+In 2010 the Plymstock and District Civic Society was dissolved.
+The Arboretum is now independent and is in good heart to continue in the future.

 Unfortunately there is a lot of pressure from proposed development on the Park's boundaries which will ultimately affect the whole area, including the possible sale of the historic buildings such as the Castle and St Keverne's Quay.